The challenge of these times is to remember what change is.

 — Adina-Iuliana Deacu, When Business Shapes Minds and Cities (RIFS, 2026)

-THE FRAMEWORK
+THE WHEEL

 The Soul of Change

 This is not theory.
 It is a map of something people move through whether they have language for it or not.
-The Center works with this map at every scale — with individuals, with organisations, and with communities navigating threshold and renewal.
+The Center works with this map at every scale, with individuals, with organisations, and with communities navigating threshold and renewal.

 "Regenerative Change is not just about restoring systems.
 It’s also about restoring our capacity to move through change."